 Engineering Diversity Scholarship

-- applicants to any major in the College of Engineering
+- Incoming freshman, enrolled full-time in any major in the College of Engineering

 How to Apply

 The scholarship application opens in late-October and closes in mid-February.
-Students must complete the application by the deadline on Wisconsin Scholarship Hub (WiSH) at https://scholarships.wisc.edu.
+Students must complete the application by the deadline on Wisconsin Scholarship Hub (WiSH) at scholarships.wisc.edu.

-A verified FASFA is required, which should be submitted as early as possible.
+A verified FAFSA is required, which should be submitted as early as possible.
 Awards are communicated to applicants by early-April.

 A variety of donors who are dedicated to broadening participation in engineering and supporting low-income students contribute to the Engineering Diversity Scholarship.